This post may contain affiliate links. Please read my disclosure for details.

 I will keep this post short because you can read the full blog post series that I wrote last year about how students are taught to do metrics and social listening in my social media class.
 Please note that the below post can be seen as an update to the second post in that series, “How to use Microsoft Social Engagement software to teach social media listening (Post 2 of 2).”

-Social Listening with Meltwater
+Teach Social Media Listening with Meltwater

 Students in my class use this spreadsheet to track metrics and to conduct their social listening.
 I’ve updated it from the 2016 spreadsheet to correspond with Meltwater.